 There are some grocery shops in Tralee, as well as a shopping center with all sorts of stores.
 Nightlife is quite lively, especially on the weekends.
 Seán Óg’s Bar does some wonderful trad sessions.
 Bailys Corner is also quite good, and the Osbourne is good for those into rock.
 No matter what your taste is, in music, however, there is probably someplace in Tralee where you can listen to it.

-Written by local expertz for Tralee
+Written by local enthusiast for Tralee hostels

 Emily Schreiber